-(AMDAR), and AWS surface observations.
-NDOWN then provides BCs for the 1-km Domain-3 Urban model from its 3-km output, and VDRAS output is assimilated into the 1 km domain via FDDA.
+Global Navigation Satellite System Zenith Total Delay (GNSS ZTD), radiosonde, Aircraft Meteorological Data Relay (AMDAR), and AWS surface observations.
+Then ndown provides BCs for the 1-km domain 3 urban model from its 3-km output, and VDRAS output is assimilated into the 1-km domain via four-dimensional data assimilation (FDDA).

 Additional details on all of these steps are provided by Zhang et al. (2017a).
-RMAPS analysis and forecast products are operationally provided to BMS for weather warning and many forecasting applications, e.g., urban flooding, air pollution, weather modification, energy consumption, and emergency-response management.
+RMAPS analysis and forecast products are operationally provided to BMS for weather warning and many forecasting applications (e.g., urban flooding, air pollution, weather modification, energy consumption, and emergency response management).

-Application of this system for modeling SURF UHI, thunderstorm, and haze casestudy events are discussed below.
+Application of this system for modeling SURF UHI, thunderstorm, and haze case study events are discussed below.
 Parameterization options for each application are also given.

-Urban weather-model.
-The 1-km WRF-Urban cooling-tower and 3 km thunderstorm simulations used the sophisticated multilayer urban canopy model option in WRF-Urban (Chen et al. 2011), comprising advanced versions of BEP of Martilli et al. (2002) and (in the cooling tower study) of BEM of Salamanca et al. (2010) to estimate anthropogenic heat fluxes (Q_A).
+Urban weather model.
+The 1-km WRF urban (WRF-Urban) cooling tower and 3-km thunderstorm simulations used the sophisticated multilayer urban canopy model option in WRF-Urban (Chen et al. 2011), comprising advanced versions of BEP of Martilli et al. (2002) and (in the cooling tower study) of BEM of Salamanca et al. (2010) to estimate anthropogenic heat fluxes ( $Q_A$ ).

-The single NASA 30-m Landsat urban land-use class is scaled up to 1 or 3 -km (as appropriate) and then resampled into three new urban building (i.e., low, medium, and high) classes according to gridded urban-fraction values.
-Required gridded urban parameters (e.g., building-plan area fraction, mean building height) are derived from remotely-sensed building morphological data maintained by the Beijing Institute of Surveying and Mapping and scaled up according to building-plan-area-weighted average; details provided in Zhang et al. (2013).
+The single National Aeronautics and Space Administration (NASA) 30-m Landsat urban landuse class is scaled up to 1 or 3 km (as appropriate) and then resampled into three new urban building (i.e., low, medium, and high) classes according to gridded urban-fraction values.
+Required gridded urban parameters (e.g., building plan area fraction, mean building height) are derived from remotely sensed building morphological data maintained by the Beijing Institute of Surveying and Mapping and scaled up according to building plan area-weighted average [details provided in Zhang et al. (2013)].